 And most importantly for me, I always thought that all these methodologies could be combined and customized according to the circumstances.
 And I have heard from many people that this is not possible.
-As a result, I prefer to accept the words of someone who speaks based on his results and actions, rather than on prejudice.
+As a result, I prefer to accept the words of someone who speaks based on his results and actions rather than on prejudice.

 I need to say thank you, dear Google.

-What does success mean, who is important?
+What does success mean?
+Who is important?

-How important are soft Skills:
+How essential are soft Skills: